nkorolkov/hello-world/README.md

 # hello-world
-This is my first project on Github
+This is my first rep on Github